AdriandLiu/Interview-Preparation/ML_DLRelated.md

 [Kaggle Experiment](https://www.kaggle.com/cdeotte/how-to-choose-cnn-architecture-mnist)

-1. **How many convolution-pooling pairs? (choose number of convolutional-pooling layers)** input image = 28x28, after one pair, it's 14x14.
+1. **How many convolution-pooling pairs? (choose number of convolutional-pooling layers)** **Pooling will decrease dimensions of your data exponentially.
+And so even if you have an image of size 256 x 256, you only get maybe 5 pools before you lose too much information (and therefore 5 convolutions) (256/(2^5)=8)** input image = 28x28, after one pair, it's 14x14.
 After two, it's 7x7.
 After three it's 4x4 (or 3x3 if we don't use padding='same').
 It doesn't make sense to do a fourth convolution.
 TWO if computational cost matters, otherwise 3.
 NOTE: Conv2D(): filters number is double in each sequential layer, ex: